fraterrisus/walkthroughs/dragon-wars/maps/nisir.md

 The thing to know about the Nisir is that there is almost nothing to do down here that doesn't involve making your way directly to Namtar.
 You can get lost exploring the caves forever – and there are plenty of teleport traps that will make it very difficult to map this place – but there's no reason to do so unless you feel like fighting off a whole lot of random encounters (1 in 100).

+*Easter Eggs:* The item list for this board includes a **Dragon Wand** (+2 AV, *H:Fire Light* @20) and the **Dragon Sword** (4d20, +3 AV) but neither item is referenced anywhere else (there aren't any chests in the Nisir).
+You can pick up a Dragon Sword in Salvation, so it's at least possible that you were supposed to *use* it somewhere as opposed to *finding* it somewhere.
+But my guess – and it's purely a guess – is that the Wand was supposed to be a reward for beating Mystalvision, and the Sword was supposed to be a reward for beating Buck Ironhead, but they decided to take those out at the last minute.

 ## Exits

 (17,16): Stairs up to the [Underworld](magan-underworld.md) (08,15) from the starting area.